dbcook/openrocket-database/README.md

 ## Release Notes

+0.9.1.19 - 21 Mar 2022
+* Updates
+   * Giant Leap - put OR 15.x legacy file back in to pick up the phenolic tubes.
+     Not reformatted yet.
 0.9.1.18 - Mar 2022
 * Updates
    * estes_classic - add two user-reported tubes, a transition, and a nose cone, all from Black Star Voyager